Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/radar_warning_receiver.md

 ### Priority/Open

-The ALR-46 defaults on power-up to OPEN mode (<num>1</num>), which presents up to 16 threats on the display at one time, depending on how many emitters are visible and current system settings (Search, LOW ALT, etc.).
+The ALR-46 defaults on power-up to OPEN mode (<num>1</num>), which presents up to 16 threats on the display atone time, depending on how many emitters are visible and current system settings (Search, LOW ALT, etc.).
 In the event the crew requires immediate prioritization of the most pressing threats in a saturated environment, the PRIORITY button can be pressed to display the five emitters the system deems the most dangerous.
 When pressed, the OPEN illumination will swap to the PRIORITY position, and revert back upon selection back to OPEN.

 ### S (Search)